|The Calhoun Chronicle has selected charges against Calhoun Commissioner Bob Weaver as a top 2014 news story.|

-While perplexed to fix the problem, I installed a septic tank, requiring it to be emptied by a company, frequently injecting Clorox, and further remaining stuck with problems of an installer getting a permit.
+While perplexed to fix the problem, I installed a septic tank in ny yard, requiring it to be emptied by a company, frequently injecting Clorox, and further remaining stuck with problems of an installer getting a permit.

 After months, permits were delayed and denied, but was finally issued and the installer is now commencing the project.

 My great-grandfather Jim Riggs did not embrace modern conveniences when he needed to relieve himself, in his case it was the "modern" outhouse.
 Jim died in 1940 at the age of 90, preferring going outback and using a rail fence to do his business.

 Jim likely developed an attitude toward being told what to do when Civil War soldiers took his parents gun.
 He was about 12.

 Which has led me to consider a burning question.
 Can you still poop in the woods?

 In answering a public information request, the WV-DNR responded, "If this was a single incident then they wouldn't' be breaking any law.
 However, if it was occurring numerous times by the same individual then yes, NRP could enforce the laws against this."

 So, going to the woods twice could be a problem, ruling out my handiest option.